 The submission process and competition for the artists began in the middle of November 2012 and concluded on December 27, 2012.
-The gallery received 452 entries from 120 artists, from 16 different countries from around the world, including the Australia, Brazil, Canada, France, Germany, Hungary, Indonesia, Italy, Latvia, Northern Ireland, Norway, Russia, Singapore, Spain, Switzerland and the United Kingdom.
+The gallery received 452 entries from 16 different countries from around the world, including the Australia, Brazil, Canada, France, Germany, Hungary, Indonesia, Italy, Latvia, Northern Ireland, Norway, Russia, Singapore, Spain, Switzerland and the United Kingdom.
 In addition, the gallery received entries from artists from 30 different states.

 Due to the high volume and the outstanding quality of the entries received this month, the gallery awarded 1st through 10th places, 10 Honorable Mention awards and then a group of Special Recognition awards.
 The amount of Special Recognition awards was based on the volume and the quality of photography received.

 Any of the artists in the Special Recognition group could have easily been included in the upper rank of the winning entries, as their photography was also exceptional.
 In addition, most of the artists who were not chosen could have easily received Special Recognition awards, as their artwork was also outstanding.

 To view the photography as a group, click on the thumbnail image and that will take you to the Slide Show, which contains larger images to view.
 In order to leave any of the Slide Shows at any time, just click on the large image in order to escape.